-The evaluation results in the Dublin bus trace under the general scenario are shown in Figs. 10 and 11.
-Fig. 10 focuses on the impact of the utility function, where the shop is located in the city with the threshold D = 20,000 feet.
+The evaluation results in the Dublin bus trace under the general scenario are shown in Figs. 11 and 12.
+Fig. 11 focuses on the impact of the utility function, where the shop is located in the city with the threshold D = 20,000 feet.
 It can be seen that all algorithms attract more customers under the threshold utility function than the decreasing utility functions i and ii.
-This is because the detour probability of the threshold utility function is the largest among the three utility functions, under the same d and D. In Fig. 10(a) with the threshold utility function, the performance gap between the Algorithm 1 and the other algorithms is significant (around 30% performance gain for k = 10).
-This is because Algorithm 1 has considered that different RAPs may cover the same traffic flow, meaning that the geographical density of the RAPs is controlled.
-Meanwhile, in Fig. 10(b) with the decreasing utility function i, Algorithm 2 is also significantly better.
-This is because it has considered the overlaps among RAPs (some RAPs can provide smaller detour distances for a traffic flow).
-However, in Fig. 10(c) with the decreasing utility function ii, Algorithm 2 has a smaller performance gain.
-This is because the decreasing utility function ii decays very fast with respect to the detour distance, meaning that we have to place RAPs around the shop.
+This is because the detour probability of the threshold utility function is the largest among the three utility functions, under the same d and D. In Fig. 11(a) with the threshold utility function, the performance gap between the Algorithm 1 and the other algorithms is significant (around 30% performance gain for k = 10).
+This is because Algorithm 1 controls the geographical density of the RAPs.
+In Fig. 11(b) with the decreasing utility function i, Algorithm 2 also outperforms the others.
+This is because it has considered the overlaps among RAPs.
+However, in Fig. 11(c) with the decreasing utility function ii, Algorithm 2 has a smaller performance gain.
+This is because the decreasing utility function ii decays very fast with respect to the detour distance, and we have to place RAPs around the shop.

-Fig. 10.
+Figure 11.
 The experimental results for the Dublin bus traces with different utility functions.
-The shop is located in the city with D = 20,000 feet.
+The shop is located in the city where D = 20,000 feet.